 - Effective practice

-Depending on your reasons for using the standards, different sections will be relevant.
+Depending on your reasons for using the standards, different sections may be more relevant.
 For example:

 - Appropriate adult practitioners may wish to focus on section six